nasa/cumulus/packages/cmrjs/README.md

 # @cumulus/cmrjs

-A Node.js client to read from, write to, and delete from NASA's Common Metadata Repository (CMR) API.
+A Node.js client for Cumulus-specific functionality for reading from, writing to, and deleting from NASA's Common Metadata Repository (CMR) API.
+General CMR functionality should go in `@cumulus/cmr-client`.

 ## About Cumulus